jdmonin/JSettlers2/doc/Database.md

 To get each script needed for your DB type: Click the SQL file to view it;
 click Raw; save to the folder containing your JSettlers JAR.

-#### For mysql:
+#### For mysql or mariadb:

-Run these commands, which will ask for the mysql root password:
+Run these commands, which will ask for the mariadb/mysql root password:

     $ mysql -u root -p -e "SOURCE jsettlers-create-mysql.sql"
     $ mysql -u root -D socdata -p -e "SOURCE jsettlers-tables-mysql.sql"